-BSN-DNP Program Degree Requirements

-BSN-DNP: FNP track
+BSN-DNP Program Degree Requirements BSN-DNP: FNP track

-The BSN-DNP: FNP program can be completed on a 4 year or 5 year plan of study.
-The program is taught in a hybrid format with core FNP courses and DNP courses taught fully online and FNP support and clinical courses taught on campus.
+The BSN-DNP: FNP program can be completed on a 4-year or 5-year plan of study.
+The program is taught partially online with core FNP specific courses and DNP specific courses taught fully online, with FNP support and clinical courses taught on campus.
 On campus courses include: NUR 431, 433, 437, 471, 473, 475, and 477.
 Students will complete 78 credit hours and 1020 clinical hours to meet degree requirements.
-This track begins in a fall term.
+This track begins in the fall term.
 Students will follow their designated plan of study outlined upon admission.